Azure-Samples/miyagi/docs/labs/02-build-and-run-miyagi/Lab3.md

 </inbound>
 ```

 1. Next navigate to the test tab in API Management next to settings and select **Creates a completion for the chat message**.
-In the deployment-id filed enter **your chat completions model id**.
+In the deployment-id filed enter **your chat completions model id (deploymentOrModelId from app settings.json)**.
 Inside the api-version field enter **2024-02-01** and click send.
    ![](./Media/apim-test.png)

 2. Scroll down the response and you should see a 200 response and a message back from your OpenAI service.